 This collaborative approach fulfills a key element of the Epiverse initiative, which calls for co-creation of tools and infrastructure, particularly in low and middle-income countries where there is limited access to data analysis.

 “This funding will help us accelerate development of tools that will ultimately be maintained and used by a globally diverse community of researchers, scientists and practitioners,” said Dr. Adam Kucharski, Associate Professor at the London School of Hygiene & Tropical Medicine and Co-Lead of the initiative.
 “This is a unique opportunity for truly scalable and sustainable epidemic analysis – it will change the way data tackles global challenges.”

 With this partnership, LSHTM brings a breadth of expertise and experience in epidemiological modeling and open-source software creation and management—a rare and robust combination.
-Building on deep engagement with LSHTM’s MRC Unit The Gambia, a leader in public health research in West Africa, the consortium will work with academic and research centers in the ‘Global South’ advancing data analysis relevant to low- and middle-income countries.
+Building on deep engagement with LSHTM’s MRC Unit The Gambia, a leader in public health research in West Africa, the consortium will work with academic and research centers in low and middle-income countries (LMICs) advancing data analysis relevant to low- and middle-income countries.

 In addition to deep domain leadership, the consortium will support the wider community of epidemic analysts and modelers who will be critical to shaping, reusing, and sustaining the toolkit.